Domestic Applicants - General Entry Pathway

 The Rural-Regional Combined Medical Education Track consists of a total of 54 places.
 These places are allocated across the General Entry pathway, Rural Entry Pathway and Aboriginal and Torres Strait Islander Pathway.

-Two place types are available:
+Two place types are available in this Track:

-UOW also offers Commonwealth Supported Places under the Rural End-to-End Medical Education Track.
-Students in the Rural End-to-End Medical Education Track will be based at UOW Shoalhaven campus or UOW Southern Highlands campus for Phase 1 (first 18 months) of the program and then must reside and study in a rural NSW location, as determined by the medical school, for the duration of the entire four-year program.
+Students in the Rural End-to-End Medical Education Track will be based at UOW Shoalhaven campus or UOW Southern Highlands campus for Phase 1 (first 18 months) of the program.
+After Phase 1, students will then be allocated by the GSM to placements within NSW.
+Placements will be in regional, rural, and remote areas within NSW where the GSM has a clinical education/training site.
+Rural end to end students must reside and study in a rural NSW location, as determined by the medical school, for the duration of the entire four-year program.

 The Rural End-to End Medical Education Track consists of a total of 30 places.
 These places are allocated across the General Entry Pathway, Rural Entry Pathway and Aboriginal and Torres Strait Islander Pathway.
-Up to 8 places may be available for General Entry pathway applicants, with places reserved for Aboriginal and Torres Strait Islander Pathway students, Rural Entry Pathway students and students from the local region.

 One place type is available:

+If an applicant does not nominate a certain track and place type, and that is the only place available, they will not be made an offer from UOW.
 Acceptance of a UOW MD place indicates acceptance of the track and place type allocation.
 Transfer between tracks or place types is not possible at time of offer or at any time a student is enrolled in the four years of the program.

 If an applicant refuses an offer of a particular place type, then that offer (of that place type) will be made to the next applicant.